wolterbwambale/hello_world/README.md

 # 📖 hello-rails-back-end <a name="about-project"></a>

-**hello-rails-back-end** project is about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+**hello-world-** project is about Set up a "Hello world" project as one app with Webpack

 ## 🛠 Built With <a name="built-with"></a>